Bright and pure single-photon source in a silicon chip by nanoscale positioning of a color center in a microcavity: Present limitations and development prospects

-While point (1) and the issue of blinking has already been discussed, we see that points (2) and (3) can be radically improved by replacing our low-Fp CBG cavity by a high-Fp waveguide-coupled photonic crystal cavity, such as a nanobeam cavity. \cite{velha_2007,islam_cavity-enhanced_2024,johnston_cavity-coupled_2024} Proper engineering of light extraction towards the waveguide mode and a large but realistic Purcell factor around 150 would bring the zero-phonon emission rate above 10$^{9}$ s$^{-1}$.
+While point (1) and the issue of blinking has already been discussed, we see that points (2) and (3) can be radically improved by replacing our low-Fp CBG cavity by a high-Fp waveguide-coupled photonic crystal cavity, such as a nanobeam cavity \cite{velha_2007,islam_cavity-enhanced_2024,johnston_cavity-coupled_2024}.
+As the mode volume is similar for PhC and CBG cavities, the nanoscale positioning method is expected to apply equally well for both types of cavity.
+It should also be noted that the accuracy of the positioning can be further improved by increasing the Si$^+$ dose and decreasing the holes diameter.
+Proper engineering of light extraction towards the waveguide mode and a large but realistic Purcell factor of 150 would bring the zero-phonon emission rate above 10$^{9}$ s$^{-1}$.
 This would ensure that the quantum efficiency of the ZPL, the spontaneous emission factor $\beta$ and the efficiency of the waveguide-coupled SPS are all near unity.
 Single photon coherence and indistinguishability are also required properties for applications to quantum simulations and computing.
-Until now, Hong-Ou-Mandel interference have only been demonstrated over relatively narrow time-windows, shorter than the emitter lifetime. \cite{komza_indistinguishable_2024} Combining such a large Purcell acceleration of zero-phonon emission, with strategies aiming at reducing dephasing processes (such as quasi-resonant pumping or the application of a static electric field), will likely permit to generate highly-indistinguishable photons on demand.
+Until now, Hong-Ou-Mandel interference have only been demonstrated over relatively narrow time-windows, much shorter than the emitter lifetime \cite{komza_indistinguishable_2024}.
+Combining such a large Purcell acceleration of zero-phonon emission, with strategies aiming at reducing dephasing processes (such as quasi-resonant pumping or the application of a static electric field), will likely permit to generate highly-indistinguishable photons on demand.

-From a technological point of view, our strategy for positioning single W centers is fully compatible with the geometry of photonic crystal cavities.
+From a technological point of view, our strategy is compatible with the integration of multiple single-photon sources connected to the same photonic circuit for quantum applications.
+In a photonic chip comprising all processing elements and single-photon detectors, W centers spots could be created at defined positions in a dedicated area of the chip.
+Single W centers would then be mapped and connected to the circuit by fabrication of waveguide-coupled PhC cavities.
 In order to fully benefit from their large Purcell-enhancement factor, one has to implement means enabling a fine control of the spectral detuning between W's ZPL and the high-Q cavity mode.
-In this context, electrical and strain tuning of the ZPL have been recently demonstrated for G centers. \cite{day_electrical_2024, ristori_strain_2024}
+In this context, electrical and strain tuning of the ZPL have been recently demonstrated for G centers \cite{day_electrical_2024, ristori_strain_2024}.

-\subsection{Conclusion}
+\section{Conclusion}